 Notes 2018: LR was amended to add paragraph (b) calling for the bankruptcy petition to identify the name(s) of an individual debtor's sole proprietorship(s) and an entity debtor's trade names.
-LR 9004-1 contains other requirements for filing papers.
+Other requirements for filing papers are found in LR 9004-1.